Cytotoxic drugs are used widely in healthcare settings as well as in the community in the treatment of cancers as well as other diseases.

 The broad measures described above will include more specific controls, such as:

-- using good hygiene practices and providing suitable welfare facilities, eg prohibiting eating, drinking and smoking in areas where drugs are handled and providing washing facilities;
+- using good hygiene practices and providing suitable welfare facilities, for example prohibiting eating, drinking and smoking in areas where drugs are handled and providing washing facilities

 Personal protective equipment (PPE) should be provided and used wherever risks cannot be adequately controlled in other ways.
 PPE should be selected based on your risk assessment.
 It is important that the PPE offers adequate protection for its intended use.
 Employees must be trained in the use of PPE and it must be adequately maintained and stored.